GLEE2023/GLEE2023/GLEE_RF/readme.md

 | Bandwith | 250 |
 | Spreading Factor | 12 |
 | Coding Rate | 8 |

+### Argument Details

+freq - FREQuency of radio waves recieved or transmitted by RF Module.
+Typically 915-928MHz corresponding to LoRas opperation on unlicense ISM Radio Band in US pwr - PoWeR of transciever transmission.
+(TODO: Add refernce to relevent calculations given antenna parameters) bw - BandWidth is requence range of chirps used to transmit data.
+Typically 250kHz for terestiral usage in the US. sf - Spreading Factor dictacts number of chirps used to send a signal. cr - Coding Rate effects data encoding redundances.
+CR value is proportional to interfernce tollerence.
+(Higher - Able to handle more interference)

+## ATMEGA 328 + SX1272 Pin Configuration Details
 | NSS_PIN | 10 |
 | DIO1_PIN | 3 |
 | DIO0_PIN | 2 |